TMengi/rotary-adventure/README.md

   - If the script continues to display the same warnings, you can still proceed, but your editor may not be able to recognize imports from the Pico libaries.

+## Building the code
+For normal code changes and updates, navigate to the `build/` directory and run the `make` command.

+For changes that add new source files and libraries, rerun `build.sh`.

 ## Uploading to hardware
 - Obtain a Raspberry Pi Pico.